Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 Other Information

-To learn more about the organizations behind the event, click Rotary Club of West Vancouver Sunrise or North Shore Search and Rescue.
+To learn more about the organizations behind the event, click Rotary Club of West Vancouver Sunrise or North Shore Rescue.

 Rotary is an international network of business people and professionals who volunteer in their communities and support global initiatives.
 There are numerous Rotary Clubs in the Vancouver region and many of them raise funds by organizing events.